List of NBA head coaches with 500 games coached

 In the NBA, a head coach is the highest ranking coach of a coaching staff.
 They typically hold a more public profile and are paid more than the assistant coaches.
 Lenny Wilkens has coached the most regular season games.
 He has coached 2,487 games with six teams in 32 seasons.
-Gregg Popovich has won the most regular season games with 1,344.
+Gregg Popovich has won the most regular season games with 1,390.
 Don Nelson, Bill Fitch, Jerry Sloan and Larry Brown are the only other coaches who have coached more than 2,000 regular season games.
 33 other head coaches have coached more than 1,000 regular season games.
 Three of those coaches, Popovich, Al Attles and Erik Spoelstra, have spent their entire coaching career with one team.
-Popovich has coached 2,045 games with the San Antonio Spurs in his 26-year career, Attles has coached 1,075 games with the Warriors franchise in his 14-year career, and Spoelstra has coached 1,113 games with the Miami Heat.
+Popovich has coached 2,214 regular season games with the San Antonio Spurs in his 29-year career, Attles has coached 1,075 regular season games with the Warriors franchise in his 14-year career, and Spoelstra has coached 1,359 regular season games with the Miami Heat in his 17-year career.

-As of April 11, 2022, Popovich has the most regular season games coached (2,045) with one team, during his 26-year career with the San Antonio Spurs.
-He also has the record of most game wins when combining regular season and postseason games with 1,514 wins.
+As of May 2, 2025, Popovich has the most regular season games coached (2,214) with one team, during his 29-year career with the San Antonio Spurs.
+He also has the record of most game wins when combining regular season and postseason games with 1,560 wins.
 Larry Brown has coached 9 different teams, the highest number of teams coached among the head coaches.